On this page

-Email campaigns are a critical tool for any Marketing team.
-Finding the best performing Email template is a perfect use-case for an A/B test.
-Statsig allows you to run simple but powerful A/B tests on different parts of your email content.
-Since Statsig can integrate seamlessly with product analytics, you can run email experiments and understand deeper business level impact on product metrics easily.
+Email campaigns are a critical tool for any marketing team.
+Finding the best-performing email template is an ideal use case for an A/B test.
+Statsig lets you run A/B tests on different parts of your email content.
+Because Statsig integrates with product analytics, you can run email experiments and measure business-level impact on product metrics.

 This guide assumes you have an existing Statsig account.
-Please go here to create a new free account if you don’t already have one: https://statsig.com/signup
+Go here to create a new free account if you don't already have one: https://statsig.com/signup

 Step 1: Create an experiment